LRAC Board of Directors

 President

-As a lifetime summer vacationer in Rehoboth Beach, it was a natural choice for my husband and I to choose retirement here.
+As a lifetime summer vacationer in Rehoboth Beach, it was a natural choice for my husband and me to choose retirement here.
 Over the years we have seen the Rehoboth/Lewes area grow from quiet, sleepy, family towns to vibrant, inclusive, population dense, cities.
 There is a real need for affordable, workforce housing at all levels of income.
 My goal is for LRAC to continue to contribute to the solution for permanent housing for the homeless and the financially insecure working class in Sussex County.

-Vice president
+Vice President

 Karen Dettwyler